 Awareness of the influence of metanarratives of children and citizenship on possibilities for young children's active citizenship can guide pedagogical practices that provoke and promote young children's active citizenship in early childhood education.
 Reflection on my pedagogical practices found different practices shaped by differing ways of viewing children limited or supported further possibilities for young children's active citizenship.
 The teacher and my endeavours to support young children's active citizenship were messy as metanarratives of children and citizenship infringed on our attempts to promote children as agentic.
 Learning from this experience alerts to a need for critical awareness of the influence of metanarratives of children and citizenship in early childhood education, to question irrational practices of power and seek pedagogical practices that support young children as agentic beings.
-Pedagogical practices, such as making decisions with children, and seriously listening and responding to children's ideas, that offer greater scope for young children's active citizenship in the public sphere.
+Pedagogical practices need to challenge accepted limitations perpetuated by metanarratives, and engage in practices, such as making decisions with children, and seriously listening and responding to children's ideas, that offer greater scope for young children's active citizenship in the public sphere.